asib/CPJSONRPC/README.md

 ```

 You should now be able to import CPJSONRPC in your project using

 ```objective-c
 @import CPJSONRPC;
 ```

-or if you wish to import a specific header, use
+or if you wish to import a specific header, e.g. `CPJSONRPCRequest.h`, use

 ```objective-c
 #import <CPJSONRPC/CPJSONRPCRequest.h>
 ```